Charles Auger: Early years (1640–1683)

 Charles Auger was born on Saint-Christophe around 1640.

 His parents were from Normandy, and had settled in Saint-Christophe in the 1630s.

 He entered the service of the Order of Malta, which owned the island, and became a knight of the order.

 He was appointed a surveyor on Saint Christophe and inspector of the island's fortifications.

 Auger married Louise d'Angennes, daughter of Louis d'Angennes, Marquis de Maintenon.

 She was the sister of Charles François d'Angennes, Marquis de Maintenon.

 Auger was captured by Barbary pirates from the port of Salé, Morocco.

 After being released he embarked at the beginning of 1681 as a lieutenant aboard the king's frigate La Sorcière, commanded by his brother-in-law, the Marquis de Maintenon.

 He spent two years cruising in the Antilles seas.

 Marie-Galante (1683–1692)

 Auger was appointed king's lieutenant of Marie-Galante, just south of Guadeloupe, on 28 September 1683, and on 1 January 1686 became governor of Marie-Galante.

 He replaced the Marquis de Maintenon, who had spent only two months on the island during his three years in office.

-The Nine Years' War lasted from 1688 and 1697 and was fought by a coalition of states including the Dutch and English who were opposed to Louis XIV of France.
+The Nine Years' War lasted from 1688 and 1697 and was fought by a coalition of states including the Dutch and English who were opposed to Louis XIV.

 Marie-Galante was abandoned in 1692 due to English raids, and Auger went to Martinique to help defend that island.